Golden Boy Of The Blue Ridge

 Golden Boy of the Blue Ridge was originally developed and produced by the Prospect Theater Company of New York City.
 A developmental reading of the first act was held at the Hudson Guild Theater in September 2008.
 Subsequently, a full production was mounted at 59E59 Theatres in May 2009.

-Full production at Cumberland County Playhouse (TN) in 2012.
+Full production at Cumberland County Playhouse (TN) in 2012 and Motlow College in 2014.

 5 Things You Should Know